Canon Digital Photography Forums

 What works better, is to get a basic understanding of color management, and set up everything correctly.

-To do that, first check your monitor profile: Go to this page by Norman Koren.
+To do that, first check your monitor profile: Go to this page (external link) by Norman Koren.
 Scroll down, there are a few quick tests to see if your monitor is profiled more or less okay...

 If your monitor profile is corrupt, something like this might happen.
 (The solution was found at last: click)

-(Another Check here)
+(Another Check here (external link))

 A few links on monitor calibration can be found in this post by PhotosGuy.